strongdm/accessbot/docs/CONFIGURE_LOCAL_ENV.md

 # Local environment

 ## Environment configuration
 The installation of grpcio can be challenging, for that reason you might want to use [conda](https://docs.conda.io/en/latest/).
-In that case, just go though the following steps
+In that case, just go through the following steps
 ```
 conda create --prefix venv
 conda install --prefix venv pip